-Deletes user arbitrary pixel correction data and resets to factory settings.
+Deletes user arbitray pixel correction and resets to factory settings.

-All of data of analog gain reset to factory settings except for the gain setting and offset setting of the camera setting.
+All of data of gain reset to factory settings except for the gain setting and offset setting of the camera setting.

 When the camera is shipped out, the data of factory black pixel correction and factory white pixel correction is stored.

-It takes about one minute and 30 seconds to complete this command task after the command is sent.
+It takes about 2 minutes to complete this command task since the command is sent.

-Note: While the command task is executed, the camera does not respond for about 1 minute.
+Note: While the command task is excuted, the camera does not respose for about 1 minute and 30 seconds.
 After that, OK comes back from the camera.

-Do not turn off the power supply of the camera during this execution or the camera may be damaged.
+Do not turn off the power supply of the camera during this execution or the camera may be demaged the camera may be damaged.

-'''

-Format 1 CMD CR
+Format 1 CMD CR CMD calibdef

-CMD calibde

-<Example>

-calibdef CR
+calibdef CR >OK

->OK

 >calibdef

-'''